glyg/pelican_damcb/content/gathering_thoughts.md

 The `triangles` array then served as a `MultiIndex` for a pandas `DataFrame` called `faces`.
 Each of the vertex index was repeated as many times as necessary, and it was then easy to pick the correct data to compute the desired crossproduct, and do sums for each cells (something like `faces['sub_areas'].sum(level='cell')`).

-According to `git log`, it took me about three weeks to vectorize completely the geometry and gradient computation.
+According to `git log`, it took me about three weeks to vectorize completely the geometry and gradient computation, but the effort was worth it, with a time gain about two orders of magnitudes (unfortunately, I didn't document properly the successive gains in computing time), close to the 24 to 1 hours goal I bragged about in the abstract, at least on a relatively simple test case (you saw it coming didn't you?).

-I learned C++ and CGAL!
+But then...
+I spent the next two months (!) trying to integrate back my new `faces` DataFrame within the general framework.
+The main hurdle comes when the graph topology changes, which creates indexes mis-alignments and synchronization nightmares.
+Maybe it's my fault for not doing this at the proper level, or not specifying things more clearly; alternatively, graph-tool is not that adapted to 3D geometry computations and it's time for some new API design.

+So at the beginning of May, I decided to reboot the project, and started working on [tyssue](https://github.com/CellModels/tyssue).
+As this post is already too long,  I'll discuss this on the next one.